 Over 750,000 people have died from drug overdoses since 1999 according to numbers most recently updated in March 2020 by the Centers for Disease Control and Prevention (CDC).
 There were 47,000 fatalities in 2018 just from opioids, and 32 percent of those cases involved prescription drugs.
 Dangerous drugs take many forms, and some of them are not considered to be recreational or habit-forming in nature.
 Unfortunately, in many cases, a drug will be administered to a victim that poses a threat of potential significant harm through interactions or side effects that could have easily been avoided if proper care had been exercised.

-If you or a loved one have been harmed by a prescription or over-the-counter drug in any way in Westbury, New York, a Westbury dangerous drug lawyer from the team at Friedman & Simon, L.L.P. is available right now to help you understand what went wrong and what you can do about it.
+If you or a loved one have been harmed by a prescription or over-the-counter drug in any way in Westbury, New York, a Westbury personal injury lawyer from the team at Friedman & Simon, L.L.P. is available right now to help you understand what went wrong and what you can do about it.

 Was your drug-related injury the result of medical negligence or a defective drug?
 Our goal is to investigate the relevant facts and hold the at-fault parties accountable for the harm they inflicted upon you and the damages you have suffered as a result.